lyronctk/Tumor_Heterogeneity/README.md

 # Tumor_Heterogeneity

 Written during sophomore year summer internship at Stanford University.
 This **quantifies tumor clonal heterogeneity** in a *sequenced* tumor sample.
-Utilizes data structures & techniques in C++ to **optimize run-time and memory consumption** and common bioinformatics tools/libraries and file formats.
+Utilizes data structures & techniques in C++ to **optimize run-time and memory consumption** and common bioinformatics tools/libraries and file formats and bash to run the pipeline.

 * Improvements to be made in modularity & coding style.